 Event Summary

-Debbie Abrahams, Chair of the Work and Pensions Committee will examine the underlying causes and impacts of NEETs outlined in the ongoing Milburn Review and identify system-wide reforms across education, health, and welfare to improve outcomes.
-With interim findings expected in Spring 2026, and a final report due in Summer 2026, attend this conference to gain insight into the rising levels of youth disengagement and the complex barriers to participation.
-This includes first-hand experiences from a young people’s panel sharing practical recommendations for change.
+Debbie Abrahams, Chair of the Work and Pensions Committee, and Matthew Upton, Principal Advisor, Department for Work and Pensions, will examine the underlying causes and impacts of NEETs as outlined in the ongoing Milburn Review.
+With interim findings expected in Spring 2026, and a final report due in September 2026, gain insight into potential barriers to employment including mental health, disability, welfare design, and the changing labour market.

 Key Points